benjvi/seven-ways-to-install-cert-manager/5-custom-package-repo/README.md

 cat vendor/packages/packages.yaml | yq -sy --argjson whitelist '["cert-manager.tce.vmware.com.1.1.0-vmware0","velero.tce.vmware.com.1.5.2-vmware0"]' '.[] | select( .metadata.name as $in | $whitelist | any( . == $in) )' > deploy/packages/packages.yaml
 ```

 Now the package repository is ready.
-We can push it to the new location with `imgpkg`:
+We can push it to the new location with `imgpkg` (remember to change the tag to point to a repository you control):
 `imgpkg push -i benjvi/custom-package-repo:stable -f deploy`

 As before, we create another `PackageRepository` manifest, in `custom-package-repo.yml`.
 After applying -`kubectl apply -f custom-package-repo.yml` - querying the packages with `kubectl get packages` will show only the two selected packages available in the cluster.